 Undergraduate study of politics usually consists of courses on American politics, comparative politics, international relations, and political theory.
 These courses will introduce you to political concepts, political behavior, policy issues, and structures of government within societies and among nations.
 In addition to giving you new insight into the political process happening around you every day, these courses also provide valuable analytical and communication skills.

 To pursue the study of politics further, you can take advanced undergraduate courses about specific institutions, policies, and aspects of political life in the United States, other nations, or at the international level.
-Political science majors should select courses that interest them and help prepare for careers that can be entered with either a bachelor’s degree (for example, serving as a legislative assistant, or an aid worker) or a professional or graduate education (for example, law school, business school, or doctoral studies).
+Political science majors should select courses that interest them and help prepare for careers that can be entered into with either a bachelor’s degree (for example, serving as a legislative assistant, or an aid worker) or a professional or graduate education (for example, law school, business school, or doctoral studies).

 High School Students

-Tips for choosing to study political science in college
+Tips for choosing to study political science in college:

 - Talk to your high school guidance counselor and teachers about your interests.